joel-maridas/Joel_maridas_p1/README.md

   - Tickets can be approved or denied.
   - Tickets cannot change process after processing.
 5. Employees can view previous submissions
   - Can filter by pending, approved or denied status.
+## Flowcharts